alvine2/alvine-international/README.md

    The default password for newly created teacher and student accounts is set to their **date of birth**.
    - Example: If the date of birth is **12 July 2000**, the password would be **12072000**.

-## ❤️ Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.